Randy Choate

 Randol Doyle Choate (born September 5, 1975) is an American former professional baseball pitcher.
 The New York Yankees selected him in the 1997 Major League Baseball (MLB) draft from Florida State University.
 Choate made his MLB debut for the Yankees in 2000, and also pitched for the Arizona Diamondbacks, Tampa Bay Rays, Florida/Miami Marlins, Los Angeles Dodgers, and St. Louis Cardinals.
-He won the 2000 World Series with the Yankees, beating the New York Mets.
+He won the 2000 World Series with the Yankees.

 As a left-handed relief pitcher, Choate appeared mainly in matchups against left-handed hitters.
-His pitching style featured a sidearm-delivery style that hid the ball effectively from left-handed hitters, while only marginally so against right-handed hitters.
+His pitching style featured a sidearm delivery that hid the ball effectively from left-handed hitters, while only marginally so against right-handed hitters.
 His repertoire featured almost exclusively a sinking fastball and slider combination.

 Early life and amateur career

 Choate was born in San Antonio, Texas.
-He attended Churchill High School in San Antonio, and was a letterman in baseball.
-He then attended Florida State University, where he was a third team College All-American in 1996 and a second team College All-American and Atlantic Coast Conference All-Star in 1997.
+He attended Churchill High School, lettering in baseball.
+He then attended Florida State University, where he was a third-team collegiate All-American in 1996 and a second-team All-American and Atlantic Coast Conference All-Star in 1997.
 In 1996, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.